jverzani/Mustache.jl/README.md

 argument is for an optional `IO` instance.
 In the above example, where one is not provided, a string is returned.

-The second argument is a either a string or a mustache template.
-As seen, templates can be made through the `mt` non-standard string literal.
-The advantage of using `mt` is that the template will be processed at compile time so its reuse will be faster.
+The flow is a template is parsed into tokens by `Mustache.parse`.
+This can be called directly, indirectly through the non-standard string literal `mt`, or when loading a file with `Mustache.load`.
 The templates use tags comprised of matching mustaches (`{}`), either two or three, to indicate a value to be substituted for.
+These tags may be adjusted when `parse` is called.
+ The `render` function takes tokens as its second argument.
+If this argument is a string, `parse` is called internally.
+The `render` function than reassambles the template, substituting values, as appropriate, from the "view" passed to it and writes the output to the specified `io` argument.

-The third argument is for a view to provide values to substitute into the template.
+The view used to provide values to substitute into the template can be specified in a variety of ways.
 The above example used a dictionary.
 A Module may also be used, such as `Main`:

 ```julia